appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 `spacetech` is example project name.
 Please check your own project name from under the `./projects` directory.
 :::

-- Down your project.
+- If your server is up and running, down your project.

 ```bash
 ./ac-self-hosted.sh -n "spacetech" down
 ```

-- Edit the `global.yaml` of your project.
+- Edit the `global.yaml` of your project for subdomains.

 ```bash
 vi ./projects/spacetech/global.yaml